Jaymon/prom/README.md

 query.get(10, 2) # get 10 results for page 2 (offset 10)
 ```

-They can be changed together:
+They can be chained together:

 ```python
 # SELECT * from table_name WHERE foo=10 AND bar='value 2' ORDER BY che DESC LIMIT 5